SNodeC/snode.c/src/apps/README.md

         echo::EchoClientSocketContextFactory>;
 ```

-The factory parameter is the application/framework boundary: once a transport
+The factory parameter is the application/framework boundary.
+Once SNode.C owns
-connection exists, SNode.C asks the retained factory to create the
+an established connection, the retained factory creates the connection-local
-connection-local `EchoSocketContext`.
+`EchoSocketContext`.

 ## 3. Server application